 SPF 50+ – The Ultimate Skin Whitening Cream

 Any skin bleaching regimen should include sun protection.
-Using hydroquinone cream or whitening creams will have minimal impact unless the skin is protected from the sun.
+Using hydroquinone cream or whitening creams will have a minimal impact unless the skin is protected from the sun.
 This is important before, during and after skin whitening treatments.

 Chemical Peels for Skin Bleaching